Xkernel: Principled Performance Tunability of Operating System Kernels

-\minisec{Usage model and APIs} To tune a \perfconst, the user first uses a command-line tool \xkgen\ to generate an X-tune stub which includes the unique ID of the \perfconst and a header file that declares \sysname{} APIs.
+\minisec{Usage model and APIs} To tune a \perfconst, the user first uses a command-line tool \xkgen\ to generate an Xk-tune stub which includes the unique ID of the \perfconst and a header file that declares \sysname{} APIs.
 The user is expected to implement the policy in the stub using the APIs.
-X-tunes follows the eBPF event-driven model; it is invoked when the \perfconst is used at runtime.
-One \perfconst may have multiple X-tunes according to the number of CS.
+An Xk-tune follows the eBPF event-driven model; it is invoked when the \perfconst is used at runtime.
+One \perfconst may have multiple Xk-tunes according to the number of CS.